mongock/flamingock-docs/site/v1/migration/migration.md

 <p class="tip">The <b>@ChangeLog</b> annotation has been <b>deprecated</b> in favour of the <b>@ChangeUnit</b>.
 For more information check <a href="/v1/faq#why-we-have-added-the-changeunit-annotation-and-deprecated-changelog">this section</a></p>

 ## Introduction
- A migration is composed by multiple smaller pieces called ChangeUnits, which are processed in order by the Mongock runner.
+ A migration is composed by multiple smaller pieces called ChangeUnits, which are processed in order by the Flamingock runner.

 ChangeUnits are the unit of migration.
 These refer to the annotated classes where developers write  migration logic/scripts.

-All classes with the `@ChangeUnit` annotation will be scanned by Mongock to execute the migration.
+All classes with the `@ChangeUnit` annotation will be scanned by Flamingock to execute the migration.

 A migration is constituted by an ordered list of ChangeUnits.
 Each of the ChangeUnits represent a _unit of migration_, which has the following implications:

 1. Each ChangeUnit is wrapped in a **transaction:**.
-    - When transactions are possible(transactional environment), Mongock uses the mechanism provided by the database.
+    - When transactions are possible(transactional environment), Flamingock uses the mechanism provided by the database.
-    - On the other hand, in non-transactional environments, Mongock will try to provide an artificial transactional atmosphere by rolling back the failed change manually.
+    - On the other hand, in non-transactional environments, Flamingock will try to provide an artificial transactional atmosphere by rolling back the failed change manually.
 2. In targeted operations, such as `undo`, `upgrade`, etc., the ChangeUnit is the unit of the operation.
 For example, when performing an `undo` operation, it needs to specify the _ChangeUnitId_ until which all the ChangeUnits are reverted(inclusive).
 3. A ChangeUnit has only one migration method, which is marked with the **@Execution** annotation, and a rollback method, annotated with **@RollbackExecution**.